Definition Frames: Using Definitions for Hybrid Concept Representations: Introduction

 \section{Introduction}

-Creating algorithms that extract human knowledge is a fundamental question for Natural Language Processing.
-An important problem in this area is how to construct concept representations and determine which information to encode.

-Ontology-based methods constitute one of the oldest approaches to organize and represent knowledge that is still widely used in NLP tasks.
-They can be in the form of lexical resources like WordNet \cite{miller1995wordnet} and FrameNet \cite{baker1998berkeley}, large knowledge bases like ConceptNet \cite{speer2012representing} and CYC \cite{Lenat:1995:CLI:219717.219745} or domain-dependent ontologies carefully designed for particular problems/domains.
-Ontologies are particularly useful since they contain accurate and semantically interpretable information that can be easily accessed and filtered by humans according to the task of interest.
-However, this information is typically constructed manually, which is a very time-consuming and difficult process.
-This results in representations that are not easily extensible, so they cannot be modified or fine-tuned in the presence of new information.

-Most recent advances focus on learning representations by training a language model on extremely large corpora.
-Although this is a more data-driven approach compared to the meticulous construction of an ontology, distributed representations are fully automated (no manual annotations needed) and they can be fine-tuned for any new task.
-Earlier examples include models like GloVe \cite{pennington2014glove}, word2vec \cite{mikolov2013distributed} and fastText \cite{bojanowski2017enriching}, which can be used to obtain high quality generic word embeddings by pre-training them in large corpora.
-Most recent work focuses on context-sensitive word embeddings like ELMo \cite{peters2018deep} and BERT \cite{devlin2018bert}, which achieve significant improvements in various downstream NLP tasks.
-Those methods can represent polysemy, since the word embeddings are no longer static, but they change based on the context that the word occurs.
+Ontologies have been widely used in lexical semantics to organize and represent knowledge.
+Carefully built by experts, they contain semantically meaningful information in the form of relations between concepts.
+However, being manually constructed, they struggle to assimilate new information.

-Despite their exceptional performance, most distributional methods do not have any explicit semantic interpretation.
-The resulting representations may encode tremendous amount of information, but we have no control or way to interpret what this information is, how it relates to the concept or if it just reflects biases of the data.
-Thus, we cannot choose which type of information is useful for a specific task, unless we have a lot of data and resources to fine-tune the representations (which, unfortunately, is a rare scenario for most semantically-oriented tasks).
-Although few approaches have tried to bridge the gap between semantics and distributed representations \cite{faruqui2015retrofitting,mrkvsic2017semantic}, they only encode information from manually constructed ontologies.
-This causes serious limitations since most available information is either noisy or in a free text format.
-Furthermore, although those approaches use ontological relations, the resulting representation is a word embedding without any further semantic interpretation.
+Compared to ontologies, distributed representations are fully automated and can be fine-tuned for new tasks.
+Despite their exceptional performance, most distributional methods do not have an explicit semantic interpretation.
+The resulting representations encode a tremendous amount of information, but afford no way to interpret what this information is and how it relates to the concept.
+Thus, one cannot choose which type of information is useful for a specific task, unless one has a lot of data and resources to fine-tune.
+Although a few approaches have tried to bridge the gap between semantics and distributed representations \cite{faruqui2015retrofitting,mrkvsic2017semantic}, (1) they only encode information from ontologies, which are not extensible, and (2) the final representations are still not semantically meaningful.